BeBe Zahara Benet

-Nea Marshall Kudi Ngwa (born March 20, 1981), better known by his stage name BeBe Zahara Benet, is a Cameroonian-American drag performer, television personality, and musician best known for winning the first season of the reality-television drag competition RuPaul's Drag Race in 2009.
-In 2018, he returned as a surprise contestant for the third season of RuPaul's Drag Race: All Stars, placing in the top four.
+Nea Marshall Kudi Ngwa (born March 20, 1980), better known by his stage name BeBe Zahara Benet, is a Cameroonian drag performer, television personality, and musician best known for winning the first season of the reality-television drag competition RuPaul's Drag Race in 2009.
+In 2018, he returned as a contestant for the third season of RuPaul's Drag Race: All Stars, placing in the top four.

 His first EP, Face, was released in 2014, followed by his second EP, Kisses & Feathers, in 2017.
 His third EP, Broken English, was released in 2020.
 From 2019 to 2020, he starred in the TLC transformational makeover television series Dragnificent, as the event planning expert.
 In 2021, Being Bebe, a film documenting 15 years of his life, was released.

 Early life

 Ngwa was born and raised in Cameroon.
 While growing up, his father played the guitar and his mother frequently sang, later inspiring him to create music.
 His family later moved to France where Ngwa lived until he settled in Minneapolis at age 19 to complete his college studies and to be closer to family.